 - High titre positive anti-double stranded (ds) DNA antibody.

-Drug - induced JSLE can develop from the use of anti-convulsants, oral contraceptives or minocycline.
+Drug-induced JSLE can develop from the use of anti-convulsants, oral contraceptives, minocycline and many other medications.

-The two photographs below shows skin vasculitis in JSLE.
+The photograph below shows skin vasculitis in JSLE